20 Secrets of Getting Organized

 I may not have that book in my hands, but I do have the secrets.

-The inside organizing and decluttering tips that will help you to create a home that is less of a storage unit and more of a place you simply love to be in.
+The inside organizing and decluttering tips that will help you to create a home that is less of a storage unit and more of a place you love to be in.

 Secrets of Getting Organized

+I have listed my top secrets of organized people.
+The ones that I not only use but also incorporate into my routine.
 Pick and choose the ones that work for you and see if you can get closer to a home that is neat and tidy.

 Secret #1.
 Start Small